New York and Vermont to Montreal Bike Tour

 New York/Vermont/Montreal Bike Tour: Highlights

-The New York and Vermont to Montreal bike tour has it all!
-Pedal from the lush Lakes Region of New York, cross Lake Champlain by ferry, climb Vermont’s Green Mountains, descend back to an island for a stay in the middle of Lake Champlain, cross the border into the vibrant city of Montreal and finally one can return via train along Lake Champlain.
-Lizard Head Cycling’s owner, John Humphries, attended college in Vermont and knows the Green Mountain state well.
-With mountains, islands and Montreal as the final destination, this is one of our most unique touring experiences that is not to be missed.
+This tour pedals from the lush Lakes Region of New York, cross Lake Champlain by ferry, climb Vermont’s Green Mountains, descends back to an island for a stay in the middle of Lake Champlain, crosses the border into the vibrant city of Montreal, Canada and finally one can return via train along Lake Champlain!

 • Pedal through small towns on roads and bike highways that see little traffic.